For Auto-Target activities, you must check the reporting in Analytics Workspace and manually create an A4T panel.

 Figure 6: Reporting panel with the “Hit with specific Auto-Target Activity” segment applied to the Visits metric.
 This ensures only visits where a user actually interacted with the Target activity in question are included in the report.

-Thus, the difference between the attribution used by Target’s models (during training) versus the default attribution used in querying data (during report generation) may lead to discrepancies.
+Thus, the difference between the attribution used by the Target models (during training) versus the default attribution used in querying data (during report generation) might lead to discrepancies.
 It may even appear that the ML models are performing poorly, when in fact the issue lies with attribution.

 To view goal metrics that have the same attribution methodology used by Adobe Target’s ML models, follow these steps: